TurboPack/Abbrevia/readme.txt

 archives, including treeview and listview components.

 This is a source-only release of TurboPack Abbrevia.
-It includes designtime and runtime packages for Delphi and CBuilder and supports Win32, Win64, OSX, iOS and Android.
+It includes designtime and runtime packages for Delphi and C++Builder and supports Win32, Win64, OSX, iOS, Linux, and Android.

 ==============================================